dimajix/flowman/docs/spec/target/drop.md

       file: "${project.basedir}/schema/stations.avsc"
 ```

-Since Flowman 0.18.0, you can also directly specify the relation inside the target definition.
+You can also directly specify the relation inside the target definition.
 This saves you
 from having to create a separate relation definition in the `relations` section.
 This is only recommended, if you
 do not access the target relation otherwise, such that a shared definition would not provide any benefit.
 ```yaml